BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/SudokuVersionClue.md

 ```
 for every cell in the grid
     if the cell is empty or contains candidates output "."
-    else if the cell is a clue or value output the number
+    else if the cell is a clue or solution output the number
 ```